mccordryan/firebaseui-react/README.md

 `signInSuccessWithAuthResult` is passed a userCredential object containing the Firebase Credential of the newly authenticated user.
 Likewise, `signInFailure` is passed the error thrown by the failed operation.

+If the user resets their password, `signInSuccessWithAuthResult` will not be called until the password has been successfully updated.

 # Custom Error Handling

 To override the default error messages, or set a message on an unhandled error, you can pass a `customErrors` object to your top level configuration.
 The keys of this object should be string-formatted error codes and the values should be the desired error message: